Cosigning for Student Loans

 Does the parent have poor credit?
 Apply for a Parent PLUS loan anyway.

 One of the federal loan options available is a Parent PLUS loan.
 In general, we use these loans as a last resort and/or to cover a small funding gap.
-This fixed interest rate loan should be compared to a private loan when determining the best mix.
-These loans have a fixed interest rate of 6.284% for the 2021-22 academic year, and may have an origination fee.
+This fixed-interest rate loan should be compared to a private loan when determining the best mix.
+These loans have a fixed interest rate of 8.04% for loans disbursed for the 2023-24 school year, and may have an origination fee.
 These rates are reset each year on July 1.

-A Parent PLUS loan is in the name of the parent, not the student, and will not and cannot be transferred to the student after they graduate.
-If a parent has poor credit and is denied a Parent PLUS loan, which is typically due to a recent bankruptcy, the student is eligible for an additional $4,000-$5,000 per year in federal loan amounts.
+A Parent PLUS loan is in the parent’s name, not the student, and will not and cannot be transferred to the student after graduation.
+If a parent has poor credit and is denied a Parent PLUS loan, typically due to a recent bankruptcy, the student is eligible for an additional $4,000-$5,000 per year in federal loan amounts.
 It is one time when being turned down for a loan could have an upside.

 Let’s avoid the cycle of debt.

 Sometimes parents pass on their bad habits to their kids.
 We leave a dirty glass on an end table.
 We forget to turn off the light when leaving the room.
-Our children learn from us and leave their own dirty glasses around, or lights on.
+Our children learn from us and leave their dirty glasses around or lights on.

 More seriously, perhaps we have poor money management skills and bad financial habits of making poor spending choices, not planning for the future, or just not understanding how it all works.
 Quite frankly, these are skills we are never taught unless we seek out the knowledge on our own.